You feel cold all the time

 You’re battling frequent diarrhea

 Our bodies have their unique rhythms, but a sudden onset of persistent diarrhea could be your body signaling a deeper issue.
-This isn’t just about discomfort – it could be indicative of gastrointestinal conditions, such as irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD).
-So, it’s worth noting if these symptoms persist.
+This isn’t just about discomfort – it could be indicative of gastrointestinal conditions, such as irritable bowel syndrome (IBS), inflammatory bowel disease (IBD) or Crohn's disease.

 Chronic constipation becomes your norm

 Occasional constipation is one thing, but if you’re consistently having difficulty with bowel movements, your body might be trying to tell you something.
 Chronic constipation could hint at conditions like irritable bowel syndrome (IBS) or an imbalance in your gut flora.
-It’s more than just an inconvenience – if these struggles persist, they might be highlighting an underlying issue.

 You are regularly feeling on edge